WarleyLopes/QAEngineeringChallenge2/README.md

 6. In a new terminal window, navigate to `./native-app/`
 7. Run `nvm install`
 8. Install dependencies: `yarn install`
-9. Run the build with: `yarn detox:build`
+9. Run the build for iOS with: `yarn detox:build:ios`
-10. Run the tests with: `yarn detox:test`
+10. Run the tests for iOS with: `yarn detox:test:ios`
+11. For Android, make sure you have an android emulator in Android Studio named as `Pixel_3a_API_31_x86_64`
+12. Make sure the android emulator is created with the API_31 and x86_64 architecture
+13. Run the build for Android with: `yarn detox:build:android`
+14. Run the tests for Android with: `yarn detox:test:android`

-Artifacts for the run will be generated in case of any failing tests inside the [artifacts](./native-app/artifacts/) folder.
+Artifacts for the run will be generated in case of any failing tests inside the [artifacts](./native-app/e2e/test-assets/artifacts/) folder.

 ## Mobile Components Unit Testing